“Is Speaking Spanish Cultural Appropriation?”

 Or, like in the second definition, they talk about “reinforcing stereotypes.”

-What could a non-Latino do while speaking Spanish that would be considered “not giving respect or credit” to Latinos/Hispanics or could be considered “reinforcing stereotypes.”
+What could a non-Latino person do while speaking Spanish that would be considered “not giving respect or credit” to Latinos/Hispanics or could be considered “reinforcing stereotypes.”

 Honestly, most folks learning Spanish aren’t doing crazy shit with it to disrespect the language.